brains-and-beards/mimic-docs/advanced/integrations.md

 Mimic app is good solution for mobile developers which want to write automatic and integration tests for application.
 They can do this without any testing database and testing api.

-In Brains and Breads we are using Detox library to to write integration test in react native apps.
-[More info](https://github.com/wix/Detox)
+In Brains and Breads we are using Detox library to to write integration test for React Native apps.
+[Detox library](https://github.com/wix/Detox)

-## Integration React Native App with Detox
+## Integrating React Native Apps with Detox

 Detox is an end-to-end testing and automation library for mobile apps.
-It tests your mobile app while it's running in a real device/simulator, interacting with it just like a real user.
+It tests your mobile app while it's running on a real device/simulator, interacting with it just like a real user.
 We'll show you how you can use it with Mimic to test your API with mocked endpoints.

 1. Configure Detox.
 You will find detailed instructions [here](https://github.com/wix/Detox).